guserav/dotfiles/README.md

 - `steam_user`: The user to use to install steam with.
 (Schouldn't be root)

 # Tags
-Tags can be specified with the '--tags' option in a comma separated list (e.g. '--tags "base,gui"').
+Tags can be specified with the `--tags` option in a comma separated list (e.g. `--tags "base,gui"`).

-If you want to exclude default tags use '--skip-tags'.
+If you want to exclude default tags use `--skip-tags`.
 For further explanation about tags in ansible please look into the [documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_tags.html)

-- toolkit:          Everything essential that I need on all systems I am working on longer (this includes systems I don't own so I don't want to clutter them).
+- `toolkit`:          Everything essential that I need on all systems I am working on longer (this includes systems I don't own so I don't want to clutter them).
 Is by default set.
-- base:             Everything essential that I need on all my systems.
+- `base`:             Everything essential that I need on all my systems.
-- only_config:      For every program specified in the roles only the configuration will be linked into home.
+- `only_config`:      For every program specified in the roles only the configuration will be linked into home.
 This is indented for all distributions not compatible with the installation procedure.
 Is by default set.
-- laptop:           Basic config for touchpad, wifi and backlight. (deprecated but I will maybe use it in the future)
+- `laptop`:           Basic config for touchpad, wifi and backlight. (deprecated but I will maybe use it in the future)
-- gui:              Everything else you would need on a system that is more than a terminal.
+- `gui`:              Everything else you would need on a system that is more than a terminal.
-- deprecated:       Marks plays that are not currently used and thus not maintained.
+- `deprecated`:       Marks plays that are not currently used and thus not maintained.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.